w3f/polkadot-wiki/docs/claims.md

 1. You may then claim your tokens using your Coinbase Custody DOT address and your tokens will appear in your Coinbase Custody account.

-For questions about claiming with Coinbase Custody, please contact: Nick de Bontin +1-630-884-8182 sales@coinbase.com.
+For questions about claiming with Coinbase Custody, please contact sales@coinbase.com.

 #### Other Third Party Processes